manita-tech/FloristShop/README.md

 # FloristShop
 Database Management System of Florist Shop
-Florist Shop is designed to input data entry of the flower shop’s flowers, employee, supplies, batches and customers.
+Florist Shop is designed to input daily data entry of the flower shop’s flowers, employee, supplies, batches and customers